 - Convergence of PRM and Channel Incentive programs

 Sounds apparent in many situations, but these are significant changes to how the channel ecosystem will function in the future.
 This will also redefine how the brands need to engage the channel partners and find new ways to enhance the partner engagement models.

 To better understand how these impacts will influence the PRM of the future, let’s look at each of these above challenges in detail.

-The buying patterns of B2B customers are changing with increased digitalization within the B2B organizations.
+The buying patterns of B2B customers are changing with increased digitalization within B2B organizations.
 The past decades’ traditional channel ecosystem has been changing to keep pace with brands’ go-to-market strategies.
 As a result, the market faces a significant transformation in channel relationships between vendors, distributors, partners, and customers.

 Channel ecosystems are facing unprecedented transformational challenges more than ever fuelled by several important factors such as